How much is an Afghan life worth? That depends

-In March 2014, the U.S. military paid an Afghan man just over $1,000 to compensate for killing his civilian son in an operation near the border with Iran, according to U.S. military records released to Reuters.
+Idrees Ali - In March 2014, the US military paid an Afghan man just over $1,000 to compensate for killing his civilian son in an operation near the border with Iran, according to US military records released to Reuters.

 It first started paying the families of Afghan victims as a way to counter Taliban militants who were doing the same.